hmajid2301/portfolio-site/README.md

 The application comes with storybook ready to use you just need to edit the `*.stories.mdx` files within the component folders.
 You can create your storybook website using: `yarn run storybook`.

-> Info: An example version can be found at [storybook.haseebmajid.dev](https://haseebmajid.dev).

 ### ⛵️ Lighthouse score